RepIica/IIFE-Javascript-Discussion-Question-dumbo-web-051418/readme.md

 An IIFE can be useful for firing off a specific function one time in a specific place in your code, and can act as a shorthand version of defining and then calling a function separately.
 IIFEs are similar to anonymous functions in the sense that they do not need to be declared with a name.

-Immediately-invoked functions can be used in place of functions whenever you need the function to fire immediately after it's created.
+Immediately-invoked functions can be used in place of regular functions whenever you need the function to fire immediately after it's created.
 They can keep your code a bit cleaner and more succinct, and can handle recursive functions and closures just fine.

 *1. Paste the following code into your console and call 'fibonacciSeq()' a few times.
 Discuss with your table what is happening in the following closure:*